coder/coder/docs/ides/configuring-web-ides.md

 - CLion
-- pyCharm
+- PyCharm
 - DataGrip
+- GoLand
 - IntelliJ IDEA Community
 - IntelliJ IDEA Ultimate
 - PhpStorm
-- pyCharm Community
+- PyCharm Community
 - PyCharm Professional
 - Rider
-- Rubymine
+- RubyMine
 - WebStorm
-- ➕ code-server (just in case!)

 For advanced users who want to make a custom image, you can install the Projector CLI in the `startup_script` of the `coder_agent` resource in a Coder template.
 Using the Projector CLI, you can use `projector ide autoinstall` and `projector run` to download and start a JetBrains IDE in your workspace.